For the complete documentation index, see llms.txt.

 https://myapp.yourdomain.com

-The actual routing target depends on the cloud provider:
+The actual routing target depends on the deployment target:

-• AWS EC2 (ALB): The ALB uses host-based routing: each service gets a listener rule that matches myapp.yourdomain.com and forwards to the correct target group.
+• AWS ECS (ALB): A wildcard Route 53 record sends *.yourdomain.com to the shared ALB.
+Each service gets an ALB listener rule that matches myapp.yourdomain.com and forwards to the correct target group.

 1. Configure the base domain